YuBaichuan2000/Yu-s-2024-Newsletter/README.md

 5. Happiness is a skill that you can practice from now on.
 Money does not solve happiness problem only money problem.
 6. Learn fundamentals, how to keep happy family relationships, try building a youtube channel starting from DB, learn some real estate before buying.
 Learn negotiation and sale.

+## August
+Struggling in life goal and preparing for interviews.
+Busy with multiple projects.
+Life with partner is also struggling.
+Need adjustment.

+#### Things I learnt:
+1. Live a goal-oriented life
+2. Embrace varience